python/mypy/docs/source/command_line.rst

            items = "100"  # valid, items now has type str items = int(items)  # valid, items now has type int

+.. option:: --allow-same-name-modules

+    This flag allow to create different files with the same name in different paths, for example, one/router.py two/router.py.

 .. option:: --local-partial-types

     In mypy, the most common cases for partial types are variables initialized using ``None``,